Venezuelans: East and South Asians

-The largest sub-groups are immigrants or descendants of immigrants from Mainland China, India, Japan and Korea.
+The largest sub-groups are immigrants or descendants of immigrants from Mainland China, Philippines, India, Japan and Korea.
 The first wave of immigrants began in 1847 and consisted of mainly Cantonese immigrants; then the second wave during beginning of the 1940s and 1950s, consisted of Chinese and Japanese immigrants; reaching a peak in the mid-1970s in connection with the oil boom, where Korean and Indian immigrants (mostly Indo-Caribbeans) formed a new group to the country.
 Asian people represent around 1% of the Venezuelan population.

 The Chinese in Venezuela are the 4th largest diaspora in the Americas after the United States, Canada and Peru.

 Arabs/West Asians

 Arab immigration to Venezuela started as early as the 19th and 20th centuries.
 They came mostly from Western Asia, particularly Lebanon, Syria, and Palestine.
+According to the president of the Federación de Entidades Árabes de Venezuela (FEARAB), the Arab community in the country numbers around 2 million people.
 They are mostly located in the most important urban areas and Margarita Island, representing around 5% of the population in Venezuela.
 In religion, the majority of Arab-Venezuelans are Christians who belong to the Roman Catholic, Eastern Orthodox and Eastern Rite Catholic Churches.
 There are few Muslims.

 Israel has been chosen by many Venezuelan Jews, along with the United States and other countries.

 According to the Venezuelan Institute of Statistics, about one million Venezuelans have Syrian origins and more than 20,000 Venezuelans are registered in the Venezuelan Embassy in Damascus.
 Other sources stated that there is around 60,000 Syrian-Venezuelans living in Syria.
 More than 200,000 people from the Sweida area carry Venezuelan citizenship and most are members of Syria's Druze sect, who immigrated to Venezuela in the past century.